Visual Basic Software Strategies

 This may seem like 20/20 hindsight, but for future reference:

-When a developer is hired to create an administrative system, the company's ownership of the code should be agreed from the start.
+When a developer is hired to create an administrative Application, the company's ownership of the code should be agreed from the start.

 To enforce this, after each new release of the software, the code should be deposited onto a PC within the company.
 And to make assurance doubly sure – it must be demonstrated that the code compiles, and that it can be deployed to the users.